Is it safe to travel to Spain and should I cancel my holiday after flooding disaster?

 Is there more rain on the way?

-Severe weather warnings have been issued by Spain’s meteorological office Aemet on Friday (1 November).
+Severe weather warnings were issued by Spain’s meteorological office Aemet on Monday.

-In the southwest of the country, an extreme risk red weather alert has been put in place in the province of Huelva, which is predicted to see up to 140mm of rainfall accumulating over 12 hours.
+The Barcelona coastline was put on an “extreme risk” red warning for torrential rainfall early on Monday, but by the afternoon, the rain risk was lowered to a yellow warning.

-Other areas in the southwest are also under orange and yellow alerts due to storms and rainfall.
+Local authorities issued an alert to mobile phones in coastal regions as the community braced for “continuous and torrential rains” on Monday.

 As the Foreign Office has not warned against non-essential travel to Spain, there will be no special circumstances in place to be able to cancel a trip for a full refund.